kubernetes/community/contributors/design-proposals/local-storage-overview.md

      resources:
        requests:
          storage.kubernetes.io/logs: 500Mi
-         storage.kubernetes.io/overlay: 500Mi
+         storage.kubernetes.io/writable: 500Mi
      volumeMounts:
      - name: myEmptyDir
        mountPath: /mnt/data
    volumes:
    - name: myEmptyDir
      emptyDir:
-		size: 2Gi
+		sizeLimit: 2Gi
   ```

-6. It is recommended to require `limits` to be specified for `storage` in all pods. `storage` will not affect the `QoS` Class of a pod since no SLA is intended to be provided for storage capacity isolation. it is recommended to use Persistent Durable Volumes as much as possible and avoid primary partitions.
+6. It is recommended to require `limits` to be specified for `storage` in all pods. `storage` will not affect the `QoS` Class of a pod since no SLA is intended to be provided for storage capacity isolation. it is recommended to use Persistent Volumes as much as possible and avoid primary partitions.

 ### Alice manages a Database which needs access to “durable” and fast scratch space

 1. Cluster administrator provisions machines with local SSDs and brings up the cluster
 2. When a new node instance starts up, an addon DaemonSet discovers local “secondary” partitions which are mounted at a well known location and creates Local PVs for them if one doesn’t exist already.
 The PVs will include a path to the secondary device mount points, and a hostname label ties the volume to a specific node.
-A StorageClass is required and will have a new optional field `toplogyKey` for the system to apply node constraints to local storage when scheduling pods that request this StorageClass.
-Other labels may also be specified.
+A StorageClass is required and will have a new optional field `toplogyKey`.
+This field tells the scheduler to filter PVs with the same `topologyKey` value on the node.
+The `topologyKey` can be any label key applied to a node.
+For the local storage case, the `topologyKey` is `kubernetes.io/hostname`, but the same mechanism could be used for zone constraints as well.

     ```yaml
     kind: StorageClass